joshuabragge/keyboard-analysis-tools/README.md

 # keyboard-analysis-tools

 This repository contains tools for caputuring and analyzing keyboard data.
-This data is used to enhance custom QMK keyboard layouts such as the [ergodox-ez][ergodox-ez] and [planck]planck.
+This data is used to enhance custom QMK keyboard layouts such as the [ergodox-ez][ergodox-ez] and [planck][planck].

 [ergodox-ez]: https://github.com/joshuabragge/ergodox
 [planck]: https://github.com/joshuabragge/planck/